Advice For Someone Starting a New Teaching Career In Minnesota

-A few weeks ago I had the honor of presenting to a class at a local university.
-The class was for students who had just finished their student teaching, so this was their last class before heading out into the "real world".
-I had met the professor while I was mentoring a student teacher, and she asked me if I would come for an hour and give a presentation on Minnesota TRA and teacher pension/retirement in general.
-There were a few key points I shared that I wanted to point out to anyone entering the profession.
-These points are things that most teaching class do not cover since they don't impact the classroom, but they will impact your life and your future.
+A few weeks ago, I had the honor of presenting to a class at a local university.
+These students had just finished their student teaching, making this their last class before entering the "real world."
+I met the professor while mentoring a student teacher, and she invited me to give a presentation on Minnesota TRA and teacher pensions/retirement in general.

 1. SET UP YOUR RETIREMENT ACCOUNTS